My Story as Jaco Swart the physiotherapist

 Expertly providing Physio treatment

 Jaco Swart has a particular interest in difficult and complex biomechanical problems.
-His knowledge of strength training/resistance training for various sports and final rehabilitation experience allows for a focus on increased performance as part of the treatment.
+His knowledge of strength training/resistance training and final rehabilitation experience in different sports, allows for a focus on increased performance as part of the treatment.
 He treats complicated and prolonged shoulder injuries back to high-level sports participation.

 Sport Physiotherapist in Pretoria

 Sport physiotherapy is focused on your biomechanical and structural rehabilitation.
 With targeted goals to maximize your functional movement so that you can return to normal daily activities.
 Therefore, this type of therapy is most commonly used to address accidental injuries, sports injuries and resolving physical impairment due to lifestyle and ageing.

 The physiotherapist will focus on the body’s main structures of bone, muscle, ligaments and tendons along with the connected systems of the heart, circulation and lungs.
 Treatment is tailored to the individual based on their initial assessment.
 Exercise plans and advice are routinely given following the treatment, and the number of treatments will vary depending on the patient’s progress in recovery.

 Our practices are fully equipped with the newest technologies and treatment rooms to allow our experienced physiotherapists to treat all musculoskeletal conditions.
 Above all, our patients will be assessed to identify the cause of their condition so that the treatment can be targeted, appropriate and effective.

 Renier Cilliers and I run our home-based practices in Garsfontein, Pretoria-east.
 We complement each other, considering the fields in which we have expertise.
 Both Renier and I pride ourselves in giving a high level of service and have developed a reputation for getting results where others have given up.